 Depending on how long you make it, it can either run all the way down a dining table or in the corner of a kitchen counter or wherever.

-This year I went with Gingerbread houses and as you saw a couple of photos ago, a few Gingerbread apartment complexes.
+These are quickly made Gingerbread houses and a few Gingerbread apartment complexes.
 Because not everyone lives or wants to live in a house.
-I made them quickly with the leftover gingerbread dough from making my Snowglobe à la modes.

-They’re not my best work but guess what?
-People will still applaud and give each other knowing glances that they came to the RIGHT house on Christmas Eve, because of the kick ass stand.
+Like I said they're not my best work but guess what?
+People will still applauded and gave each other knowing glances that they came to the RIGHT house on Christmas Eve, because of the kick ass stand.

-Many years ago Martha Stewart told me (O.K. she was on TV so she told everyone) that "You should feel good about making your home nicer for your family and your friends.
+Many years ago Martha Stewart told me that "You should feel good about making your home nicer for your family and your friends.
 And if they secretly hate you for it you should feel really, really good about it."

-I might have added that last bit in myself, but we all know it's what she really meant.
+When she told me this she was on the television and I was on my couch.
+Also I added in that last bit about people secretly hating you myself, but we all know it's what she really meant.

 If you're going to do something, DO IT.
 Don't half ass it.
 Kick ass it.
 Always.